dreamerslab/ci.view/README.md

   - Copy `carabiner.php` in the config folder to your application config folder.
   - Copy `application_helper.php` in the helpers folder to your application helpers folder.
   - Create a folder call `common` in your views folder.
-Copy
+Copy `samples/config/common/config.yml` to ``

 ## Setup
   - Set css, js and cache folder( the place to store combined css, js) in `application/config/carabiner.php`.
 Normally you just need to create these folders in the same directory as your index.php folder.
-  - Structure your partials, views and layouts
+  - Structure your partials, views and layouts.
+    - Put common partials and default configs in `application/views/common` folder.
+    - Map `folder name` to `controller name` and `action name` to `file name`.
+    - If you want to overwrite or add extra configs create a `config.yml` in [controller name] folder.
+    - Note that title and metas can be add and overwritten but css and js can not be overwrite but only added.
+    - You can also overwrite configs in the controller using `$this->view->config();`.
+More detail please see the `Public Methods` part.
+    - Partial name starts with a underscore.
+It is not necessary but it makes us distinguish between action views and partials easier.

 <!-- -->